Provision of excellent ICU services requires a continuous commitment

 - Referrals to other facilities and why

-of a health system or other integrated systems of care
+- Referral patterns based on affiliation agreements among members of a health system or other integrated systems of care

-- Ability to provide comprehensive medical, surgical and nursing
+- Ability to provide comprehensive medical, surgical and nursing specialty and subspecialty care

-- Access to radiology, laboratory and other resources to care for
+- Access to radiology, laboratory and other resources to care for complex cases within the hospital

 - Local circumstances related to health care resources